Samet Gündüz

-Samet Gündüz (born 13 September 1987) is a Swiss former professional footballer of Turkish descent who played as a midfielder.
+Samet Gündüz (born 13 September 1987) is a Swiss former professional footballer who played as a midfielder.

 Career

 Gündüz came through the youth system at FC Concordia Basel before joining FC Basel in 2005.
 He scored eleven goals in sixty appearances for Basel's under-21 squad.
 During the 2008/09 season, he was loaned out to FC Wil, For Wil he played twelve games and scored one goal.
 Later in the season, he was loaned out to Concordia.
 There, he played eleven matches.